rvolosatovs/mooshy/README.md

 >  write access to otherwise read only memory mappings and thus increase
 >  their privileges on the system. ([Source](https://bugzilla.redhat.com/show_bug.cgi?id=1384344#))

+## Shellshock
+> A flaw was found in the way Bash evaluated certain specially crafted environment variables.
+An attacker could use this flaw to override or bypass environment restrictions to execute shell commands.
+Certain services and applications allow remote unauthenticated attackers to provide environment variables, allowing them to exploit this issue. ([Source](https://access.redhat.com/security/cve/cve-2014-6271))

 ## Infection
 Once root access is gained through the Dirty CoW exploit, the machine is infected with a persistent backdoor.
 The binary code for the backdoor is embedded in the `moosh` binary.
 It creates and enables a new systemd service in `/lib/systemd/system/systemd-timesync.service` and installs the binary as `/lib/sytemd/systemd-timesync`.
 This name was chosen for its similarity to the existing `systemd-timesyncd` service, to hopefully avoid detection from unsuspecting users.
 All traces of the exploit are then erased, leaving only the newly installed service.